haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Enchantment spells affect the minds of others, influencing or controlling their behavior.
 Such spells can make enemies see the caster as a friend, force creatures to take a course of action, or even control another creature like a puppet.
 Evocation spells manipulate magical energy to produce a desired effect.
 Some call up blasts of fire or lightning.
 Others channel positive energy to heal wounds.
 Illusion spells deceive the senses or minds of others.
 They cause people to see things that are not there, to miss things that are there, to hear phantom noises, or to remember things that never happened.
 Some illusions create phantom
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 103

 images that any creature can see, but the most insidious illusions plant an image directly in the mind of a creature.
 Necromancy spells manipulate the energies of life and death.
 Such spells can grant an extra reserve of life force, drain the life energy from another creature, create the undead, or even bring the dead back to life.